zivz/weatherapp_codelab/codelab.md

 Using Stack Views comes naturally as one view, can be "treated" as an array of 3 vertical elements, while the other has 2 vertical elements.

 Negative
-: As Stack Views are really confusing in the beginning, play with the different options, other than those suggested in the paragraph below, In order to notice the difference.
+: As Stack Views are really confusing in the beginning, play with the different options
+other than those suggested in the paragraph below, In order to notice the difference.

 #### The Red Stack View Properties